 - IMMIGRATION: Interdisciplinary research on the social, cultural, and political impacts of international migration, with special attention on the role of immigration in NYC and comparative studies on how immigration and ethnic diversity are experienced in different nations.

-- MULTILINGUALISM: Interdisciplinary research on complex social, cultural, and policy issues raised by multilingualism.
+- MULTILINGUALISM / TRANSLATION: Interdisciplinary research on complex social, cultural, and policy issues raised by multilingualism.

 In addition, ARC partners with the Graduate Center’s forty research centers, institutes, interdisciplinary committees, and other academic initiatives to promote interdisciplinary research.